 46 John Barnsley, Manager, Policy Planning City of Niagara Falls 9.E.
 Complete Streets The policies should provide flexibility to the lower tier with respect to implementation in order to allow for specific conditions and circumstances.
 The policies should recognize that there will be situations where not all of the elements of complete streets can be implemented.
 Flexibility should be provided in the policies.
 Policy 3.2.2.3 of the Growth Plan requires municipalities to adopt a complete streets approach for the design, refurbishment, or reconstruction of a municipality's existing or planned street network.
 To conform to the Growth Plan, Policies 9.E.1 and 9.E.3 have been reworded to ensure that complete streets elements are considered as part of roadway improvements.
 The implementation of these elements will be determined through an evaluation of alternatives as directed by the Municipal Class Environmental Assessment process.
 Policy 9.E.4, therefore, provides municipalities the flexibility of either creating their own complete streets guidelines or utilizing the Niagara Region's Complete Streets Design Guidelines as part of the required "complete streets approach".
-47 John Barnsley, Manager, Policy Planning City of Niagara Falls Relatedly, former Policies 9.E.2 and 9.E.6 have been removed from the Amendment to ensure conformity with the Growth Plan. previously Policy 9.E.4 previously Policy 9.E.5 elements. y's standards, p ntained in the p sideration for ro etween upper a confusion and nent application at can provide s provided below, are roposed amendment adway classification. and lower tier questions when s.
-Daylight triangles sightlines and also to acture and streetscape The proposed "Minimum Sight Triangle Requirements 48 John Barnsley, Manager, Policy City of Table 9-1 Daylight Road Classification City Region (proposed) Table" added to Table 9-1 of the Regional Official Plan outlines the safety standards established by the Region's 40 Niagara Falls Sight Local to Local 5 m x 5 m Public Work Department and will apply only to roads within Planning Triangle Collector to Local 5 m x 5 m Urban: the Region's jurisdiction.
+47 John Barnsley, Manager, Policy Planning City of Niagara Falls Relatedly, former Policies 9.E.2 and 9.E.6 have been removed from the Amendment to ensure conformity with the Growth Plan. previously Policy 9.E.4 previously Policy 9.E.5 and offer specific cor Such a discrepancy be requirements leads to dealing with develope should be of a size the ty's standards, pontained in the pontained in the position for repetween upper a confusion and ment application at can provide s provided below, are roposed amendment badway classification. and lower tier questions when The proposed "Minimum Sight Triangle Requirements John Barnsley, City of Table 9-1 Daylight Road Classification City Region (proposed) Table" added to Table 9-1 of the Regional Official Plan outlines the safety standards established by the Region's 48 Manager, Policy Niagara Falls Sight Local to Local 5 m x 5 m Public Work Department and will apply only to roads within Planning Triangle Collector to Local 5 m x 5 m - Urban: the Region's jurisdiction.
 No change to the table is required.
 Collector to Collector 7 m x 7 m Signalized = Arterial to Local 7 m x 7 m Non-signalized = Arterial to Collector 12 m x 12 m 6 m x 6 m Arterial to Arterial 12 m x 12 m Rural = 15 m x 15 m Outside of Urban Boundary 15 m x 15 m